akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 * `unstashAll` process the commands that were stashed with @scala[`Effect.stash`]@java[`Effect().stash`]
 * `reply` send a reply message to the given `ActorRef`

-Note that there is only one of these.
+Note that only one of those can be chosen per incoming command.
 It is not possible to both persist and say none/unhandled.

 In addition to returning the primary `Effect` for the command `EventSourcedBehavior`s can also chain side effects that are to be performed after successful persist which is achieved with the `thenRun`